Not many have access to high-value analog master tapes. We build the specialized playback hardware needed by those that do.

 We can build ultra-high-quality Model One and Model Two recorder-reproducers by special order, but in most recordings archives there’s little justification for having one.
 See our technical papers: Why the practice of making new analog-domain preservation masters is obsolete and Common beliefs about analog tape playback that are untrue.

-Isn’t the record function needed for measuring the flutter and adjusting the low-frequency reproduce response of a tape machine used for playback?
+Isn’t the record function needed for measuring the flutter and for adjusting the low-frequency reproduce response of a tape machine used for playback?

-No, a record function is not needed to optimally align or test a reproducer.
+No. Recording functionality is not needed to optimally align or test a reproducer.
 There are modern, more accurate test and alignment protocols for the items you’ve mentioned.
 See our technical paper: Common beliefs about analog tape playback that are untrue.

 Why is the transport mechanism a separate component in your reproducers?